SheetalMaurya/MvvmCross-Wiki/v3-02-04-Tip-Calc-A-Xamarin.iOS-UI-project.md

 ![v1](https://raw.github.com/slodge/MvvmCross/v3/v3Tutorial/Pictures/TipCalc_Touch_Sim.png)

-This seems to work perfectly, although you may notice that when you tap on the `SubTotal` property and start entering text, then there is no way later to close the keyboard.
+This seems to work perfectly, although you may notice that if you tap on the `SubTotal` property and start entering text, then you cannot afterwards close the keyboard.

-To work around this, you can add a gesture recognizer to the `ViewDidLoad` method:
+This is a View concern - it is a UI problem.
+So we can fix it just in the iOS UI code - in this View.
+For example, to fix this here, you can add a gesture recognizer to the end of the `ViewDidLoad` method like:

 	View.AddGestureRecognizer(new UITapGestureRecognizer(() => {
 		this.SubTotalTextField.ResignFirstResponder();